 Collecting Diagnostic Information for ESXi Hosts on a Storage Device During a host failure, ESXi must be able to save diagnostic information to a preconfigured location for diagnostic and technical support purposes.

-Checking Metadata Consistency with VOMA Use vSphere On-disk Metadata Analyzer (VOMA) to identify incidents of metadata corruption that affect file systems or underlying logical volumes.
+Checking Metadata Consistency with VOMA Use vSphere On-disk Metadata Analyzer (VOMA) to identify and fix incidents of metadata corruption that affect file systems or underlying logical volumes.

 Configuring VMFS Pointer Block Cache Pointer blocks, also called indirection blocks, are file system resources that contain addresses to VMFS file blocks.
 When you open a vmdk file on an ESXi host, pointer blocks related to that file are stored in the pointer block cache.
 The size of the pointer block cache is a configurable parameter.